 - It works well with any kind of material.

 - It is more cost efficient than other types of printing.
-This type of printing is a large investment upfront, creating the plates.
-But once that initial cost is out of the way, you are ready to print and will spend less on large jobs than digital print.
+This type of printing is a large investment upfront in order to create the plates.
+But once that initial cost is out of the way, you are ready to print and will spend less on large jobs than digital printing.

 Advantages Of Digital Printing

-- With digital printing, set up costs are lower for short print runs.
+- Setup costs are lower for short print runs.

 - Digital printing allows you to print only what you need, when you need it.